FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The above query will return the creation time of all uploads of the currently logged in user.
+The response will contain the creation time of all uploads of the currently logged in user:

 ```json
 {